 Borneo’s forests and culture is fast disappearing.
 One way to raise awareness is through Cultural expression and Dance and communicating to people the Importance of developing this art form.

-As the fund grows, it will provide a means for Dayak dancers to travel overseas and introduce their dance and cultural beliefs to an international audience.
+We plan to take Dayak dancers to travel overseas and introduce their dance and cultural beliefs to an international audience.

-At first we focus on film and video making aim to voice the voices of Dayak people in Kalimantan.
-Working together with NGOs and youth communities in Palangkaraya, we hold events and workshops to train young people how to use media as a tool to express the aspirations, culture and life of the Dayak in Kalimantan.
+Ranu Welum is a organisation established in Palangkaraya by Emmanuela Shinta , a young activist and film maker from the Dayak Maanyan tribe.
+Established in 2017 at first they focussed on film and video making to raise the voices of Dayak people in Kalimantan.
+Working together with NGOs and youth communities in Palangkaraya, they hold events and workshops to train young people how to use media as a tool to express the aspirations, culture and life of the Dayak in Kalimantan.